 Let’s face it.
 The Rocket City is a pretty geeky (aka amazing) place.
 It is a city that sports a Space Camp, two Saturn V moon rockets and a walking trail in the shape of DNA’s double helix.
 We are a city of scientists, mathematicians, teachers, and gamers.
 You can’t even throw a 20-sided die or a thermodynamics textbook without hitting an engineer or doctor (no, not that kind of doctor), so it only makes sense that Huntsville’s nerd culture would also be a part of its blossoming craft beer industry.

-The Book Report book club typically meets the third Thursday of each month at Yellowhammer Brewing.
+The Book Report book club typically meets the third Monday of each month at Yellowhammer Brewing.
 Each member reads whatever book they want and discusses it while sipping on craft beer.
-For more information, contact Annie Phillips at firstname.lastname@example.org or 256-881-5620.
+For more information, contact the Huntsville Library at 256-881-5620.

 Straight to Ale has an entire room devoted to classic arcade games and pinball machines.
 You can relive your nerdy childhood, but this time you’re old enough to drink!
 Straight to Ale is open seven days a week from 3:00 pm to 10:00 pm.

 Old Town Beer Exchange has a digital menu board that tracks the exact percentage of beer available on each tap.
 Not only can you see what’s available and how much of it is available on their menu board, you can see the same stats online at http://otbxhsv.com/beer.
 If you tweet or instagram about Old Town Beer Exchange with the hashtag #otbxhsv, your post will pop up on the menu board’s sidebar.

 The Rocket Republic Brewing Company hosts Table Top Game Nights every other Tuesday.
 So gather your friends, your game of choice and enjoy an evening of fantastical adventure!

 Old Town Beer Exchange accepts the virtual currency bitcoin.